menu

 HOW JUDGING WORKS

 A qualified panel of three judges—comprised of subject-matter experts and representatives from the partner district use cases selected by the competition organizers—score finalist submissions.
-The following are judging statements judges will use to evaluate Final Deliverable Packages for the Class of 2024-2025:
+The following are judging statements judges used to evaluate Final Deliverable Packages for the Class of 2024-2025:

-DEVELOPMENT PLAN - Proposed development plans including building, site, construction, and interconnection, add significant value in a comprehensive, actionable, and feasible approach for the district, AHJ, and surrounding community members with distributional equity.
+• DEVELOPMENT PLAN - Proposed development plans including building, site, construction, and interconnection, add significant value in a comprehensive, actionable, and feasible approach for the district, AHJ, and surrounding community members.

 COMPETITION DELIVERABLES